ImmuneDynamics/ImmuneDynamics.github.io/hdworkshops2021.md

 ---

-Sydney Cytometry Core Research Facility, along with the ASI SI SIG, ACS, and OSC...
+The [Sydney Cytometry Core Research Facility](), in partnership with the [ASI SI SIG](), [ACS](), and [Oz Single Cell consortium]() are running a number of workshops throughout 2021 on the computational analysis of high-dimensional cytometry or single-cell data.

-Introduction to computational analysis for cytometry and single-cell data
+## Introduction to computational analysis for cytometry and single-cell data

-Basic clustering and dimensionality reduction
+## Basic clustering and dimensionality reduction

-Advanced clustering and dimensionality reduction
+## Advanced clustering and dimensionality reduction

-Batch alignment
+## Batch alignment

-Time-series and pseudotime analysis
+## Time-series and pseudotime analysis

-Quantitative and statisticaly analysis
+## Quantitative and statisticaly analysis